PanPraescribens/primitive-survival/README.md

 <sup>Twine and four sticks</sup><br>

 <br>
 The weir trap is not so obvious.
 You build a fenced in area with stakes, and then sneak-right click on the far side (center) of the fence to complete the trap.
+Note: You cannot bait a weir trap.

 <img src="docs/weirtrap.jpg" alt="Weir Trap" height="300px">